 This week is Children’s Mental Health Week in the UK – it runs from 1-7 February and is designed to raise awareness of the importance of our children’s psychological and emotional health.

-Children’s Mental Health Week was established by Place2Be, a national charity with over 25 years’ experience working with pupils, families and staff in UK schools, providing mental health support through one-to-one and group counselling.
+Children’s Mental Health Week was established by Place2Be, a national charity with over 25 years of experience working with pupils, families and staff in UK schools, providing mental health support through one-to-one and group counselling.

 The theme for Children’s Mental Health Week 2021 is ‘Express Yourself’, encouraging children and parents to express ideas, thoughts, emotions, feelings and ideas through a creative outlet.